access-ci-org/Jetstream_Cluster/README.md

   * ResumeProgram needs to create node and attach to the private network
   * results in started slurmd
   * This is also going to run as the slurm user... permissions issues?
+  * ALSO, need to create/add an ssh key to openstack!
+* create a log file in /var/log/slurm_elastic.log
 * chrony should allow timestep jumps at any time!
 * the compute node image should allow for this as well
 * files compute nodes must receive: